top of page

 4. Prepare for Fatigue, Not Just Strength

-Many injuries occur late in the day, when strength is still present but neuromuscular control declines.
+Many injuries occur late in the day when strength is still present, but neuromuscular control declines.
+To address this, consider:

 Being “gym strong” does not automatically translate to being fatigue-resilient on snow.